billy-le/billyle.dev/src/content/posts/use-husky-and-node-to-unstage-draft-posts-from-git.md

 If you're not using Typescript, it will look a lot simpler:
 `git diff --name-status --staged | node unstage-drafts.ts`

-## Untracked files already committed to history
+## Untracked files committed to history

 There's one other important thing that I want to do -- removing my existing drafts in my Git history, so they are no longer available in my public repo.